All Products

 Solution:

-Check whether the system tables (pg_parameter_acl and pg_db_role_setting) are not empty.
+Non-empty system tables (pg_parameter_acl and pg_db_role_setting)

 warning: Invalid system tables: [pg_parameter_acl, pg_db_role_setting], these system tables should be empty.